-The trail is wide and extremely well maintained, which makes it great for all ages!
-You won’t have to worry about tripping over a root here; however, that does mean there’s very little tree cover.
+The Paul’s Tomb trail is wide and extremely well maintained, which makes it great for all ages!
+You won’t have to worry about tripping over a root here; however, there’s very little tree cover.
 In the heat of summer, you’ll start sweating very quickly so make sure you stay hydrated!

-The views of both Okanagan Lake and Knox Mountain are amazing from the trail.
-Okanagan Lake is often a sparkling blue and in the summer, boats zigzag along the water.
+The views of both Okanagan Lake and Knox Mountain are amazing from the hiking trail.
+Okanagan Lake is a sparkling blue and boats zigzag in the summer.
 Deer live on Knox Mountain, so it’s very likely you’ll spot one on your hike.
 And remember to keep an eye out for the Ogopogo, the giant lake serpent that supposedly lives in Okanagan Lake!

 There are a few steep-ish hills throughout the hike, but they don’t require any scrambling.
-Other people can also easily pass you on the trail, so don’t worry about going at any speed other than what you’re comfortable with.
 There are many benches throughout the trail, which are great for both catching your breath and simply enjoying the view!
-Remember to be a thoughtful trail user and share the path and its amenities with others.

 Paul’s Tomb Park

-You’ll know when you’ve reached the end because the trail opens up into a little park with a picnic table and clearing.
-The trail splits into two and loops around the clearing while hugging the lake.
-If you want to see the tomb, look to your right up the hill where there’s a small, short path.
+When you’ve reached the end of the Paul’s Tomb hike, the trail opens up into a little park with a picnic table and clearing.
+The trail loops around the park and hugs Okanagan Lake.
+The tomb is on your right, up a small hill.

 Paul’s Tomb is a very popular trail, yet the park itself isn’t usually crowded.
 Many people enjoy the hike in, take a walk around the loop, and head back.
 Sometimes families enjoy sports in the clearing or play with their pets.
 It’s most popular in the spring, summer, and fall, although you can still enjoy the trail in the winter.